Henri Konan Bédié: Presidency (1993–1999)

+Post-presidency

-Bédié departed Togo on January 3, 2000 and went to Paris.
+Bédié departed Togo on 3 January 2000 and went to Paris.
 The PDCI announced in early 2000 that it would hold a congress to choose new leadership, and Bédié denounced this as a "putsch"; the party decided to retain Bédié in the leadership, however.
 An international arrest warrant for Bédié and Niamien N'Goran, who had served under Bédié as Finance Minister, was issued in early June 2000 for alleged theft of public funds.
-Speaking on French television, Bédié said that he was not worried that he might be returned to Côte d'Ivoire to face trial at the hands of a government that he deemed illegal, expressing his "faith in the law of France".
+Speaking on French television, Bédié said that he was not worried that he might be returned to Ivory Coast to face trial at the hands of a government that he deemed illegal, expressing his "faith in the law of France".

-He registered as a candidate in the October 2000 presidential election, although Emile Constant Bombet, who had served as Interior Minister under Bédié, defeated him for the PDCI presidential nomination in August.
-Bédié was barred from running by the Constitutional Court, along with Bombet, and on October 10 Bédié called for a boycott of the election.
+Bédié registered as a candidate in the October 2000 presidential election, although Emile Constant Bombet, who had served as Interior Minister under Bédié, defeated him for the PDCI presidential nomination in August.
+Bédié was barred from running by the Constitutional Court, along with Bombet, and on 10 October Bédié called for a boycott of the election.

-On June 23, 2001, Laurent Gbagbo, who had been elected President in the 2000 election, met with Bédié in Paris and urged him to return to Côte d'Ivoire.
-He eventually returned on October 15, 2001.
+On 23 June 2001, Laurent Gbagbo, who had been elected President in the 2000 election, met with Bédié in Paris and urged him to return to Ivory Coast.
+He eventually returned on 15 October 2001.
 A few days later, the 11th Ordinary Congress of the PDCI was postponed indefinitely at his request.

-Bédié spoke at a national reconciliation forum on November 12, 2001.
+Bédié spoke at a national reconciliation forum on 12 November 2001.
 He attributed the country's political crisis to the December 1999 coup and he urged all Ivorian politicians to denounce the coup.
-He also said that the nationalistic concept of Ivorité, which was promoted during his presidency, was an attempt to bolster "cultural identity" and not a means of political exclusion.
-According to critics of Ivorité, it was divisive, xenophobic, and intended to eliminate political competition from Ouattara—who was claimed to be the son of Burkinabé parents—but Bédié rejected this criticism.
+He also said that the nationalistic concept of Ivoirité, which was promoted during his presidency, was an attempt to bolster "cultural identity" and not a means of political exclusion.
+According to critics of Ivoriité, it was divisive, xenophobic, and intended to eliminate political competition from Ouattara—who was claimed to be the son of Burkinabé parents—but Bédié rejected this criticism.
 When the PDCI Congress was eventually held in April 2002, Bédié defeated Laurent Dona Fologo for the party leadership; he received 82% of the vote.

-Bédié later spent another year in France, returning to Côte d'Ivoire on September 11, 2005.
+Bédié later spent another year in France, returning to Ivory Coast on 11 September 2005.
 Upon his return, he said that President Gbagbo should not remain in office after the end of his term in October 2005 and that a transitional government should be installed.

-In an interview with Agence France Presse on May 20, 2007, he said that he would be the PDCI candidate in the next presidential election, which was then expected to be held in 2008.
+In an interview with Agence France Presse on 20 May 2007, Bédié said that he would be the PDCI candidate in the next presidential election, which was then expected to be held in 2008.

-Bédié addressed a rally in Dabou on September 22, 2007, in which he declared the need for a "shock treatment" to return the country to normal, promised to restore the economy, and strongly criticized Gbagbo.
+Bédié addressed a rally in Dabou on 22 September 2007, in which he declared the need for a "shock treatment" to return the country to normal, promised to restore the economy, and strongly criticized Gbagbo.

-In June 2020 Bédié announced that he would run in the October presidential election on behalf of the Democratic Party of Côte d'Ivoire.
+In June 2020, Bédié announced that he would run in the October presidential election on behalf of the Democratic Party of Côte d'Ivoire.
+He came in third place, winning 1.68% of the vote.